Policies and Guidance

 Where can I apply for a Marine Structures permit?

-You may obtain a permit application by clicking here and selecting the desired permit(s) that you wish to apply for.
+You may obtain a Combined Land Permit Application by clicking here and selecting the desired permit(s) that you wish to apply for.
 All applications must be filled out completely and accompanied with pictures and a planting plan to mitigate damages done to the buffer.
 You can also call the Lake Bowen Warden’s office at 864-592-2240 or the Lake Blalock Warden’s Office at 864-578-5442 if you need assistance with the permitting process.
 Our staff is very knowledgeable about the permit process.
 Please contact us if you need assistance.